CPS 721: An Introduction

 Basic logic and resolution-style reasoning are briefly introduced and

-applied to solving problems such as combinatorial puzzles (e.g., scheduling).
+applied to solving problems such as combinatorial puzzles.
+The computationally

 Other basic notions from discrete structures are briefly reinforced